tewald/rgbpi-addons/README.md

 RGBpi-Extra is a UI that allows you to apply a collection of unofficial scripts for [RGBPiOS](https://www.rgb-pi.com/#os), enabling you to quickly and easily install emulators, ports, and libretrocores that haven't been included in RGBPi for various reasons.
 Additionally, it provides the capability to enable RetroArch features that are disabled by default.
 These scripts are experimental in nature and may not be fully stable.
 The concept for creating this repository was inspired by [RetroPie-Extra](https://github.com/Exarkuniv/RetroPie-Extra) and represents a collaborative effort across multiple parties within the RGBPi community.

-**THIS WILL ONLY WORK ON THE LATEST OS4 V27**

-**THIS IS NOT SUPPORTED BY RGBPI OS DEVS SO DONT ASK THEM ABOUT ANY ISSUES IF YOU HAVE INSTALLED THIS**

 I have found new scripts made by other people and added them to this Repo.
 I dont take credit for any of them, other then the ones I made.
 RGBPi OS uses a custom kernel driver and custom compiled version of retroarch.
 Pre-Compiled Cores from libretro, Retropie, batocera, lakka will not work (mostly).
 I have found that compiling cores on the RGBpi OS itself works best, but can still take some adjustments in the cmake flags.

 **Notes**
+- THIS IS NOT SUPPORTED BY RGBPI OS DEVS SO DONT ASK THEM ABOUT ANY ISSUES IF YOU HAVE INSTALLED THIS

-- RGBPi OS runs on Bullseye
+- RGBPi OS runs on Bullseye aarch64
 - It uses a custom kernel driver for the GPIO output
 - It uses a custom retroarch build with dynares, dynares takes a sample of the rom fps and resolution and then adjusts the kernel driver framebuffer to match.
 - It does not have xorg out of the box so any emulators that require it wont work